Kottas: Life

 His seal, in Greek, while member of the IMRO (1900).
 The slogan "Eleftheria i Thanatos (Freedom or Death), was the central slogan of Greek War of Independence.

-Kottas Christou was born in the Patriarchatist village of Roulia (modern Kotas) c.
+Kottas Christou was born in the Patriarchist village of Roulia (modern Kotas) c.
 1860 and was an Orthodox Christian.
 Kottas was a monolingual Slavophone, who spoke Bulgarian or Macedonian.
 He had a Greek identity.
 Kottas became the muhtar (a leading notable) of Roulia in 1896.
 Starting from the early 1890s he fought against a powerful Albanian bey, Kasim of Kapshticë and from the mountains Kottas conducted operations against the Albanians.
 From 1898 onward he led an armed group which fought the Muslim beys in the Korestia region.
 Kottas and members of his band killed Kasim, while the bey's sons had their rival Hussain Bey of Bilisht arrested over the crime.

 Based in the mountains, the popularity of Kottas rose as he challenged the Albanian and Ottoman presence in the region who oversaw the requisition of supplies.
 The Kottas band also killed Abdin Bey near Lake Kastoria.
 His anti–Ottoman stance led to contact by the Internal Macedonian Revolutionary Organization (IMRO) and he became one of their members.
 Disputes with the organisation over instructions, methods and discipline, Kottas joined the Greek side in 1902.
 His allegiances shifted from pro–Bulgarian to pro–Greek.
 The Greek bishop of Kastoria, Germanos Karavangelis played an important role in recruiting Kottas to join the Greek side after discussions with him about Bulgarian irredentism.
 An attack by the Ottoman army on Roulia in 1902 was resisted by Kottas, later Ottoman reinforcements made him flee and the inhabitants leave, while the village was looted.

 According to the resident of Kastoria Georgi Raykov, Kotas was the initiator of his co-villagers renouncing the Greek Patriarchate and recognizing the Bulgarian Exarchate.
 Also, according to Raykov, Kotas attempted to kill the Greek Metropolitan Philaret, but the bishop found out and avoided the ambush.